- Sustainability A-Z

 Tracker Services

 For commercial customers, WM Tracker Services enables customers to dispose of universal and special wastes through a simple, safe and compliant mail-back method.
 This comprehensive program includes recycling kits for fluorescent lamps and bulbs, lighting ballasts, batteries, electronics, aerosol cans, thermometers, thermostats and smoke detectors.
 Containers, such as the patented Mercury VaporLok® packaging for fluorescent lamps, are specifically designed for safe storage and shipping via national carriers.
-Customers can obtain kits through our website and receive certificates that provide proof of recycling compliance via email.
+Customers can obtain kits through our website and receive recycling certificates via email.
 WM Tracker also offers bulk or pallet pickup programs for larger volumes of universal and related waste for recycling.

 Textiles

 The Secondary Materials and Recycled Textiles international trade association1 reports that 85% of clothing and textiles end up in a landfill, even though 95% can be reused and recycled.
 Textiles are often sent to landfills due to a lack of convenient recycling and donation options for consumers, as well as a lack of awareness regarding the textile industry’s environmental impact.
-This represents an opportunity for WM as our existing collection and processing capabilities could potentially be adapted to the needs of textile recycling.
-WM’s Corporate Development & Innovation (CD&I) group built internal teams, assembled a portfolio of supply chain partners and tested the market through a variety of pilots to help encourage the growth of end markets for pre- and post-consumer textiles.
-WM continues to collaborate with a variety of organizations to leverage existing approaches to managing textile waste, while also creating new strategies based on advanced processing and recycling technologies and emerging supply chain collaborations.
+This represents an opportunity for WM, as our existing collection and processing capabilities could potentially be adapted to the needs of textile recycling.
+In response, WM assembled a portfolio of supply chain partners and tested the market through a variety of pilots to help encourage the growth of end markets for pre- and post-consumer textiles.
+WM continues to collaborate with a variety of organizations to manage textile waste.
+We leverage existing approaches while also creating new strategies based on advanced processing, recycling technologies and emerging supply chain collaborations.

 Electronic waste material (e-waste), such as old or broken computers, printers and mobile devices, is a topic of significant environmental concern.
 WM delivers electronic recycling solutions that are convenient to use, cost-effective and environmentally responsible.
 Our electronics recycling services can meet an organization’s specific needs, with secure transport options from any point in the U.S. or Canada.
-We are supported by a comprehensive network of third-party processing centers certified and independently audited to the highest standards.
+We are supported by a comprehensive network of third-party processing centers, all of which are certified and independently audited to the highest industry standards.

 All processing partner locations are audited to meet e-Steward®, R2®/RIOS certification standards and are obliged to:

-- Provide for visible tracking of e-waste throughout the product recycling chain.
+- Provide visible tracking of e-waste throughout the product recycling chain

 Products can be refurbished and resold for value or managed at the end of their useful life for commodity recovery.
 Commodities such as gold, silver, copper, plastic and others are recovered, while byproducts such as mercury, lead, barium and cadmium — the inherently hazardous byproducts of electronics — are carefully managed.